How to Test Pool Water: A Quick and Simple Guide

 Test Strips

 Test strips are a popular and cost-effective method for testing pool water.
 They are fast, easy to use, and provide fairly accurate results.
-To use test strips, simply dip them into your pool water, and compare the color change to the chart provided.
+To use test strips, dip them into your pool water and compare the color change to the chart provided.

 Liquid Test Kits

 Liquid test kits are another option for testing your pool’s water quality.
-They usually include reagents, such as OTO (orthotolidine) and phenol red, to measure chlorine and pH levels in your pool water, respectively.
+They usually include reagents, such as OTO (orthotolidine) and phenol red, to measure chlorine and pH levels in the pool water.

 To use a liquid test kit, you’ll need to collect a water sample in the provided container, add the appropriate reagents (typically 4 to 5 drops of each), then shake and observe the color change.
 Comparing the resulting color with the kit’s provided chart will give you an accurate reading of your pool water’s chemical levels.